Quebec poachers nabbed in Lanark County

 To report a natural resources violation, call 1-877-TIPS-MNR (847-7667) toll-free any time or contact the Kemptville District office at 613-258-8204 during regular business hours.
 You can also call Crime stoppers anonymously at 1-800-222-TIPS (8477).

-15 thoughts on “Quebec poachers nabbed in Lanark County”
+15 Replies to “Quebec poachers nabbed in Lanark County”

 1. It’s not enough that we have our own poachers in Ontario, now were getting them from other provinces.
 What a shame, I see and hear about alot, living where I do.
 Hopefully, the ministry will fix this and I have a pretty good idea how they should!!